AI For Main Line Clog Calls

 It follows the company's rules.
 Some calls can be escalated immediately.
 Others create a clean callback summary for the owner, dispatcher, or technician.

-Why build a main line clog call plan separate from a plumbing page?
+Why build a main line clog call path separate from a plumbing page?

 Because main line callers search and decide differently.
 They care about backup symptoms, fixture count, cleanout access, odor, standing water, and whether the company sounds prepared.